Patti Smith: Art and writings

+Film appearances

+Also in 2010, Smith made a cameo appearance in Jean-Luc Godard's Film Socialisme, which was first screened at the Cannes Film Festival that year.

-In 2017, Smith appeared as herself in Song to Song directed by Terrence Malick, opposite Rooney Mara and Ryan Gosling.
+In 2017, Smith appeared as herself in Song to Song opposite Rooney Mara and Ryan Gosling, directed by Terrence Malick.
 She later made an appearance at the Detroit show of U2's The Joshua Tree 2017 tour and performed "Mothers of the Disappeared" with the band.

 In 2018, Smith's concert-documentary film Horses: Patti Smith and her Band, premiered at the 2018 Tribeca Film Festival.
 In addition, Smith narrated Darren Aronofsky's VR experience Spheres: Songs of Spacetime along with Millie Bobby Brown and Jessica Chastain.

 In January 2019, Smith's photographs were displayed at the Diego Rivera gallery in the San Francisco Art Institute and she performed at The Fillmore in San Francisco.

-In 2019, Smith performed her anthem "People Have the Power" with Stewart Copeland and Choir!
+In 2019, Smith performed "People Have the Power" with Stewart Copeland and Choir!
 Choir!
 Choir! at Onassis Festival 2019: Democracy Is Coming.
-Later that year she released her latest book, Year of the Monkey.
+Later that year, she released her latest book, Year of the Monkey.
 "A captivating, redemptive chronicle of a year in which Smith looked intently into the abyss", stated Kirkus Reviews.

-Smith was set to be awarded receive the International Humanities Prize from Washington University in St. Louis in November 2020; however, the ceremony was canceled due to the COVID-19 pandemic.
-In 2022, she was awarded an Honorary Doctor of Humane Letters from Columbia University.

-In 2023, Smith was nominated for induction to the Songwriters Hall of Fame.

-Legacy
+In 2024, Smith appeared as herself in Turn in the Wound, a documentary by Abel Ferrara about performance, poetry, music and the experience of people at war, focusing on life in Kyiv since the beginning of the Russian invasion of Ukraine.
+She composed the music of the film and read poems by Antonin Artaud, René Daumal and Arthur Rimbaud in her own voice.
+It was premiered at the 74th Berlin International Film Festival on February 16, 2024.